1928 Virginia state highway renumbering

 In August 1928, the U.S. state of Virginia renumbered many of its state highways.
 This renumbering was caused by a new law that greatly increased the state highway mileage.
 The old system, in which three-digit routes were spurs of two-digit routes, was unwieldy for a large number of routes, and so a new system, in which three-digit routes were assigned by district, was adopted.

+This article is part of the highway renumbering series.